 The new Gospel Hall in Glencraig opened its doors to the community in September 2015.
 This is the latest in a long series of buildings that have housed the Christians who meet there.
-We recorded progress of the construction of our new hall over the past couple of years – have a look at our photo album.

 The original Gospel Hall in Glencraig was established in 1931 with the support of the assembly that then met in the Gospel Hall in Buller Street, Lochgelly.
 A number of members of the Buller Street assembly had moved to Glencraig having found employment in the local coal mines and were motivated to establish a gospel witness in the expanding village of Glencraig.